saurabh1002/energy-trading-blockchain/INSTALL.md

 #### 3. DC Energy Meter Drivers
-Install the USB Serial port drivers for retrieving data from the [Everon DC Energy Meters](https://www.everon.in/solar-energy-meter-data-logger.html).
+* Install the USB Serial port drivers for retrieving data from the [Everon DC Energy Meters](https://www.everon.in/solar-energy-meter-data-logger.html).

-**.exe** installation files are provided in the `Softwares/DC_Energy_Meter/` folder in compressed format.
+* **.exe** installation files are provided in the `Softwares/DC_Energy_Meter/` folder in compressed format.

-Any RS232 serial port driver will work in case .exe files are not supported on your OS.
+* Any RS232 serial port driver will work in case .exe files are not supported on your OS.

 #### 4. Arduino IDE
-Install the suitable version of Arduino IDE for your OS from [here](https://www.arduino.cc/en/main/software).
+* Install the suitable version of Arduino IDE for your OS from [here](https://www.arduino.cc/en/main/software).

-This is required to program and control the custom made relay circuit using [Arduino Nano](https://store.arduino.cc/usa/arduino-nano) fitted inside the energy meter to control the conn
+* This is required to program and control the custom made relay circuit using [Arduino Nano](https://store.arduino.cc/usa/arduino-nano) fitted inside the energy meter to control the conn

+#### 5. Smart Contract Deployment
+* Read [this](SMART_CONTRACT.md) to learn how to deploy a smart contract on your private network.